 There are essentially two ways in which you can engage in a mentoring relationship:

 1. Your department can allocate a mentor to you as a new member of staff (this is not the same as a buddy - a buddy is someone who will show you the ropes, local conventions such as tea and coffee routines, how to claim your expenses and general local orientation etc), or you may have someone suitable in mind and you can approach them directly.
-The support pages for Mentors and Mentees will help you with this.
+Please access the support pages 'Becoming a Mentor' and 'Becoming a Mentee' which will help you with this.

 2. The Odyssey mentoring programme is designed to enable you to access a mentor/mentee outside of your normal circle and support you throughout the relationship.